damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 - Input type of parameter `-InputObject` and Output type of the cmdlet have been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubApplicationGroupAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IApplicationGroup`.
 - `-ThrottlingPolicyConfig` would be renamed to `-Policy`.
 - `-InputObject` parameter set would have a change in behaviour.
-Refer the example on top to know more.
+Refer the [section](#Behavior-of-InputObject) to know more.

 ### Remove-AzEventHubApplicationGroup
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubApplicationGroupAttributes` to